julia-popko/julia-popko.github.io/_projects/sotonweb.md

      include section.html
      title="Overview"
      content="
-The Blancc festival website helps the user to find all the necessary information about the event and to buy a ticket online.
-Also, the use of bright and modern colors have been associated with energy and music during the Usability Testing.
-In the mobile version of the website, the user can access the menu section in the top right corner, clicking on burger menu option.
+The website lets the user easily navigate among four main categories.
+Each of them can be selected both from the navigation bar or from the homepage.
+To highlight the most crucial category for the user, informing about the company’s services, I drew the icons and desined the hover effects.
+The traditional menu in the mobile version has been replaced by the burger one.

 &nbsp;